Related content for project "Circular City Berlin – From potential towards implementation (CiBER 1)" (project ID 30005)

 This background paper for the research project "Digitalisation – Setting the Course for a Social-Ecological Digital Transformation in Berlin" within the project "Knowledge.
 Change.
 Berlin" provides an overview of the sustainability and digitalisation goals of the state of Berlin.
 First, the paper outlines sustainability goals relevant for the project in the following topic areas: data governance, climate protection, transport and mobility, energy and health.

-The project "Data Governance and Regulation for a Sustainable Berlin" examines what forms of data regulation are possible and necessary at city level in Berlin to ensure that data-driven services, products and platforms are developed and used to meet social and environmental sustainability goals.
+The project "Data Governance and Regulation for a Sustainable Berlin" examined what forms of data regulation are possible and necessary at city level in Berlin to ensure that data-driven services, products and platforms are developed and used to meet social and environmental sustainability goals.

 This paper describes important findings from the project "Data Governance and Regulation for a Sustainable Berlin" and formulates – in addition to the application field-specific papers – overarching recommendations.

 This paper examines the concept of an "extended" digital product passport from a socio-ecological perspective using the example of batteries for electric vehicles.
 It evaluates different approaches to data regulation and formulates policy recommendations for decision makers in Berlin.
 It is based on preliminary work from the project, in which in particular three ideal types of data regulation and a methodology for their scenario-based evaluation were developed.

 The goal of the final workshop was to discuss options for action with representatives from the Berlin House of Representatives and various Senate administrations in order to jointly outline which measures and implementation steps would be effective.